- Release Notes

 Some Graphite queries are very ineffective.
-Tools like Seyren multiply this effect by making lots of ineffective queries every minute, overloading your cluster.
+Tools like Seyren multiply this effect every minute making lots of ineffective queries and overloading your cluster.
 Moira relies on the incoming metric stream, and has its own fast cache for recent data.

 Support for (almost) all Graphite functions

 Graphite function library is embedded directly into Moira source code.
 You can use any function and get predictable results, like in your Graphite dashboards.

 Support for custom expressions

 If simple warning/error threshold is not enough, you can write flexible Python expressions to calculate trigger state based on metric data.

 Tags for triggers and subscriptions